 Virtual Learning with the Museum of Indian Culture

-The Museum of Indian Culture is now offering virtual educational programs, lectures, internships, and hands-on activities to complete from the safety of your own learning environment!
-We hope our new virtual adaptations will enable our community to more easily engage with Native American education despite the challenges of the pandemic.
+The Museum of Indian Culture is now offering virtual educational programs, lectures, internships, and hands-on activities to complete from your own learning environment!

 The museum has always offered a diverse range of in person and hands-on educational programming on a variety of topics related to Native American history and cultures, such as: Northeastern Woodland history, Native American tools and lifeways, and storytelling.
 We are happy to announce that we will now be able to offer adaptations of most of our original programs for online learning environments, in a live-stream virtual classroom format.
 Please CLICK HERE for pricing and more details.

 In addition to our educational programs, the museum can also offer lectures and guest speakers for adults and college level learners in virtual formats.
 Museum staff and Indigenous speakers can be available upon request for guest speaker events on a variety of topics, including but not limited to: Lenape history and cultures today; museum studies and public history; local PA history and treaties; basics of public policy and Native Americans (federal recognition, sovereignty, NAGPRA, etc.); and Native American Literature.